 And then there's the scene where Ragnar and Ecbert discuss a possible alliance while in the bathtub together, particularly the part when Ecbert stares at Ragnar as he undresses.

 To some, Jarl Borg can come off as either this or a Designated Villain.
 There's no question that he's an underhanded and ruthless warrior, but that really doesn't make him any worse than the protagonists.
 Horik dislikes him because of a long-standing dispute over land between them, but it's impossible to tell who was in the right on that one.
 Ragnar hates him because of his invasion and brief occupation of Kattegat.
-However, that assault was only in response to King Horik backing out of their alliance at the last possible moment, for petty reasons.
+However, that assault was only in response to King Horik backing out of their alliance at the last possible moment, for petty reasons — which, given the relinquishment of his claim to Horik's land rested on Ragnar's promise of Western booty, was more or less an appropriate response by the laws of the time and the place.
 After Ragnar takes back his home and apparently forgives him, Borg swiftly admits that Ragnar is the better person, and genuinely seems open to making amends.
 However, this was all a cruel ploy on the part of Ragnar, who captures him and carves the Blood Eagle on him.
-These factors, combined with his tragic backstory and Face Death with Dignity scene, can make it seem like all the hate he gets from the protagonists and portions of the fandom isn't completely merited.
+These factors, combined with his tragic backstory and an absolutely epic Face Death with Dignity scene, can make it seem like all the hate he gets from the protagonists and portions of the fandom isn't completely merited.

 Like You Would Really Do It: Trailers for Season 2 seemed to imply that Floki would be killed in battle by Rollo.
 Given the character's popularity, many fans suspected that this wouldn't be the case.

-If comments from YouTube and various social media are any indication, Aslaug seems to be widely disliked by the fandom for destroying the popular Ragnar/Lagertha relationship.
+If comments from YouTube and various social media are any indication, Aslaug seems to be widely disliked by the fandom for helping to destroy the popular Ragnar/Lagertha relationship (though Ragnar bears an equal share of the blame on that one), and being, all in all, the grown up version of a spoiled, self-righteous brat who inherited none of her parents' heroic qualities.
 Doubly amusing when you realize Aslaug is the actual protagonist of the saga the show is based on.
-Less amusing when you realize that she is supposed to be a smart warrior princess in the sage while in the show, the "smart" part is reduced to having visions and the "warrior" part is non-existent - yet.
+Less amusing when you realize that she is supposed to be a smart warrior princess in the saga while in the show, the "smart" part is reduced to having visions and the "warrior" part is non-existent.

 While Horik, being Ragnar's rival, was never designed to be popular in the first place, he might currently be the most hated character on the show.
 He was already seen as the root of everything which went wrong in Season 2 for the protagonists, but when he called Athelstan a "worthless individual", believing him to be dead, fans started to declare that the blood eagle would be too good for him.